 Persistent Zoom - Suggested for official by Edza

 → In Development

 → Not In Development

 Support & Contact

 Original TPT: Skylark

-Official TPT: Simon and other developers
+Official TPT: @Simon, @jacob1, and others

 this looks very nice, I can't wait for the modules!

 A quick question.
 How does the time dilation work?
 Does it take both a particle's velocity and gravity into account, or is it only based on gravity?